 Legal standards for use

-The application amounts utilised in products for interior building purposes are often controlled by legal standards.
+The application amounts utilized in products for interior building purposes are often controlled by legal standards.
 This applies for instance to component which must meet high fire protection levels.
 The completion of industrial, administrative or public buildings (train stations, airports, shopping centers), interior finishing of ships, vehicles for road and rail transport require compliance with fire protection guidelines, and the adequate adhesive application amount is one of the essential factors.
 After all, if the actual application amount used does not match the permitted or specified amount, the liability in case of fire damage may be voided.

 When using adhesive systems and sealing compounds, all those involved in the entire chain of construction should ensure that all bonding materials are certified.
 Suppliers need to be checked for compliance.
 Data sheets that are forwarded with the product by certified suppliers indicate the exact guidelines and the correct processing and dosage of the adhesives for the respective utilization.